 All of them are created in different ways.
 Sometimes I have an idea before shooting, sometimes it appears during editing.
 In the past new ideas inspired me to redo old works.

 Recently, my shootings happen as follows: I go somewhere to shoot inspired by the background, then I have an idea and I look for props and models, if necessary.
-Lastly, I load the images into a graphic editor and here the creativity begins.
+Lastly, I load the images into a graphics editor and here the creativity begins.

 Which photographers or artists have inspired you over the years?

 I do not create idols for myself.
-Instead I look at individual frames.
+Instead, I look at individual frames.
 A good shot can even come from those who do not normally take pictures.
 There are those whom I respect however, but they are probably respected by many.
 They are Annie Leibovitz, Richard Avedon, Rodchenko, Tim Walker…even those who are far from photography probably know them.

 I think many girls like dresses.
 Again, there are no particular favourites but there are individual works worthy of admiration.
 The philosophy of Dior is probably the closest.